Consumer Protection Hotline:

 Go Back to the Top

-Please send your resume, a writing sample, and preferred salary range to jobs@wvago.gov with "Dept. of Health/Human Services" in the subject line.
+Please send your cover letter, resume, and preferred salary range to jobs@wvago.gov with "Data Entry" in the subject line.

 Go Back to the Top